 - Nachos are a fun, easy, and communal meal that takes very little time to prepare.

-- Perfect as a quick appetizer for larger groups or a full entrée for two.
+- They’re perfect as a quick appetizer for larger groups or a full entrée for two.

 - There are very very few ways this can get screwed up.
 You’re essentially just melting cheese, so the barrier to entry for this meal is pretty low, even for camp cooking novices.